-- " Haem iron is found in animal foods such as beef, lamb, liver, kidney, poultry, pork, fish and seafood. - " Non-haem iron is found in beans, lentils, eggs, nuts, dried fruit, vegetables and ironfortified cereals
+- Haem iron is found in animal foods such as beef, lamb, liver/kidney\, poultry, pork, venison, fish and seafood. - Non-haem iron is found in beans, lentils, eggs, nuts, dried fruit, vegetables and iron-fortified cereals.

-The body absorbs haem iron more easily, with about a quarter being used.
+The body absorbs haem iron more easily, with up to a quarter being used.
 Non-haem iron is poorly absorbed and is inhibited by several dietary factors such as tea and coffee, calcium and phytic acid found in whole grains and beans.
 You should aim to eat both haem and non-haem iron foods regularly for an iron-rich diet.